-Because white rice is missing the bran and the germ—and the fiber and fat content that goes with them—it's a simpler carbohydrate, meaning your body has an easier time breaking it down.
-This allows for quicker absorption of the nutrients, namely the carbohydrates.
-This makes white rice a great option for people who are needing a quick source of energy, like athletes or really anyone engaging in a longer workout or any type of activity.
+Because white rice is missing the bran and the germ—and the fiber and fat content that goes with them—it's a simpler carbohydrate, meaning your body has an easier time breaking it down, allowing for quicker absorption of the nutrients, namely the carbohydrates.
+This makes white rice a great option for people who need a quick source of energy, like athletes or anyone engaging in a longer workout or activity.

 2. It's easily digested

-Those who suffer from certain digestive conditions may have a harder time digesting the fiber, protein and fat content of complex carbs.
-While brown rice or other whole grains may not be an option for them during a flare up, due to uncomfortable bloating and irritation, easily digested white rice makes for a great option.
-Even if you don't have a diagnosed digestive problem, white rice can come in handy if you're dealing with something like a bad bout of diarrhea.
+Those who suffer from certain digestive conditions may have a harder time digesting complex carbs' fiber, protein, and fat content.
+While brown rice or other whole grains may not be an option for them during a flare-up, easily digested white rice makes a great option to minimize uncomfortable bloating and irritation.
+Even if you don't have a diagnosed digestive problem, white rice can come in handy if you're dealing with something like a nasty bout of diarrhea.

 3. It's accessible